Rocky5/ENVIOS/BUILDING.md

 **Dockerfile**

-Used to build the Ubuntu container used to build JELOS.
+Used to build the Ubuntu container used to build ENVIOS.
 The container is hosted at [https://hub.docker.com/u/justenoughlinuxos](https://hub.docker.com/u/justenoughlinuxos)

 **licenses**